Benefits of Doing a Traineeship in Your Gap Year

 So there you have it, the 5 reasons why doing a traineeship in your gap year might be the smartest decision you make.

-Henry will begin his University Course at the end of this Month and has been offered part-time employment at AFL NSW/ACT where he will continue his role.
+Henry will begin his University Course and has been offered part-time employment at AFL NSW/ACT where he will continue his role.

 “It’s a dream come true.
 I get to study the course I want and still be employed with the AFL.
 This wouldn’t be possible without my traineeship.”